Frequently Asked Questions

 • authorization to connect from the Electrical Safety Authority.

-10. Will you help me prepare my Net Metering program application?
+11. Will you help me prepare my program application for the Home Renovation Savings program or the Net Metering program?

 • preparing the connection configuration diagrams;